 Difference Between Independent and Dependent Variables

-For example, in the first phenomenon of climate change, temperature (independent variable) may influence sea level (dependent variable).
+For example, in the first phenomenon on climate change, temperature as the independent variable influences sea level rise, the dependent variable.
 Increased temperature will cause the expansion of water in the sea.
-Thus, sea-level rise on a global scale may occur.
-In the second phenomenon, i.e., crime and violence in the streets, the independent variable may be the number of law enforcers, and the dependent variable is the number of robberies.
+Thus, sea-level rise on a global scale will occur.

 Finding the relationship between variables